 All the talk of authoritarianism has me thinking about Bonhoeffer.

-Most people who know something about Bonhoeffer know that he spent time in New York as a student at Union Theological Seminary.
-Many may even know that he attended Abyssinian Baptist Church–pastored at the time by Adam Clayton Powell, Sr.
+Most people who know something about Bonhoeffer know he spent time in New York as a student at Union Theological Seminary.
+Many may even know he attended Abyssinian Baptist Church–pastored at the time by Adam Clayton Powell, Sr.

 I’m guessing far fewer know that Bonhoeffer taught Sunday School there.